-The School's spare AAIs are kept in the First Aid cupboard in the school office.
+Broomfield House School keeps the spare pens in the First Aid cupboard in the school office.

 The School 's Front of House Administrator is responsible for checking the spare medication is in date on a twice termly basis and to replace as needed.